Athens Sounio Poseidon temple

 How to get there

-Tours: Discover the Temple of Poseidon with an organized tour, starting from 40.50 euros.
+Tours: Discover the Temple of Poseidon with an organized tour.

-Car rental: Τhere’s the option of renting a car and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Temple of Poseidon and many other places of interest at their own pace.
+Car rental: There is the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover the Temple of Poseidon and many other places of interest in Athens at their own pace.

 Map